abpframework/abp/docs/en/Modules/Database-Tables.md

 ### IdentityServerIdentityResourceProperties

-This table can be used to store information about properties, including the property key and value, and the associated identity resource.
-These properties can be used to store additional metadata or configuration information related to the identity resources.
+This table can store information about properties, including the property key and value, and the associated identity resource.
+These properties can store additional metadata or configuration information related to the identity resources.

 #### Foreign Keys